 - Google on cloud storage pricing: ‘Follow Moore’s Law’ (CNET)

-Why Google Cloud Platform matters
+Why does Google Cloud Platform matter?

 Google is a company that thrives on the collection and subsequent leveraging of data.
-Whether that is user data, machine data, or geographic data is irrelevant–if an enterprise wants to experiment with data, the Google Cloud Platform may be a good option as a cloud provider.
+Whether that is user data, machine data, or geographic data is irrelevant–if an enterprise wants to experiment with data, Google Cloud Platform may be a good option as a cloud provider.

 - The 3 technologies that are critical to the evolution of cloud computing (TechRepublic)

-Who Google Cloud Platform affects
+Who does Google Cloud Platform affect?

-Many of these companies also use other providers such as AWS or Azure, which means that Google Cloud Platform could also act as a complementary provider for existing AWS or Azure customers who need additional capabilities or flexibility.
+Many of these companies also use other platforms such as AWS or Azure, which means that GCP could also act as a complementary provider for existing AWS or Azure customers who need additional capabilities or flexibility.

 - Google admits original enterprise cloud strategy was wrong, why it’s gone in a different direction (TechRepublic)

-When Google Cloud Platform is available
+When was Google Cloud Platform announced?

 As mentioned, Google’s first foray into cloud services was the Google App Engine back in 2008.
 Two years later, Google announced that it was adding a storage layer and, in 2012, the company began its partner program for the platform.
 Then came BigQuery, the Compute Engine, Cloud SQL, and the rest of the tools that make up today’s Google Cloud Platform.